-Harrisburg, Pa. − Septiembre 21, 2022 − Today, Senator Lindsey M. Williams joined Representative Emily Kinkead, school administrators, advocates, and parents to discuss the importance of ensuring that all Pennsylvania students have reliable access to nutritious school meals every day.
+Harrisburg, Pa. − September 21, 2022 − Today, Senator Lindsey M. Williams joined Representative Emily Kinkead, school administrators, advocates, and parents to discuss the importance of ensuring that all Pennsylvania students have reliable access to nutritious school meals every day.

 Following urging from advocates, Senator Williams, and other Democratic members of the Senate Education Committee, the Wolf Administration announced the Universal Free Breakfast Program earlier this month.
-This program will provide free breakfast for all Pennsylvania students enrolled in schools that participate in the National School Lunch and School Breakfast Programs, beginning Octubre 1.
+This program will provide free breakfast for all Pennsylvania students enrolled in schools that participate in the National School Lunch and School Breakfast Programs, beginning October 1.
 However, this program only covers breakfast and will expire after the 2022-23 school year.

 As a Senator Williams and Representative Kinkead have introduced the “No Student Should Go Hungry Universal School Meals” legislation in the Senate and House.
 This legislation would create a Special Fund, funded from General Fund revenue, that would dedicate $275 million per year to feed all Pennsylvania students breakfast and lunch.

 “For perspective, Pennsylvania’s entire budget is $45.2 billion—that’s billion with a B,” said Senator Williams. “$275 million is .006% of that budget.
-In Junio, we passed a massive cut to corporate taxes, but we did very little to help working families directly.
+In June, we passed a massive cut to corporate taxes, but we did very little to help working families directly.
 This is something that we can do right now that will have a huge impact on families across the Commonwealth.
 I’ve heard from so many parents who are grateful they don’t have to worry about paying for breakfast this year.
 I’ve heard from educators and administrators throughout the Commonwealth about how much this means for their students. .006% isn’t too much to ask to ensure that every kid across Pennsylvania doesn’t go hungry at school.”

 Nicole Melia, Food and Nutrition Services Supervisor at the Great Valley School District and member of the School Nutrition Association of Pennsylvania explained that, “Research shows us the importance of school meals when it comes to ensuring that students are ready to learn.
 “You can’t teach a hungry child” is a common moniker that teachers, dietitians and food service professionals have been using for a long time.
 Providing consistent, guaranteed and nutritious meals in school is a proven strategy to help provide food security, reduce absenteeism, decrease nurses visits and increase test scores for our children.”